avsm/oxcaml-icfp-tutorial/handson_activity/act01_data_races_and_tsan/README.md

 `q1_gensym_unsafe_parallel.ml:4`, which is the assignment to `count` reference cell.

 TSAN is a dynamic data race detector.
 Only detects races that are encountered at runtime.

 > Can we statically detect this race condition?

+Yes, we can!
+OxCaml permits data-race-free parallel programming by statically disallowing data races.